 The 21st Ralph Anderson Lecture 2018

-The 21st Horners’ Ralph Anderson Memorial Lecture was held on Thursday 8th November 2018 at the Royal Society of Medicine, which has become our usual venue.
+The 21st Horners’ Ralph Anderson Memorial Lecture was held on Thursday 8th November 2018 at the Royal Society of Medicine, for the 8th time.
+Guests included 21 Livery Masters, representatives from the polymer industry and Horners totalling 160 in all..

 This year, the Lecture was given by Ian Shott CBE FREng.
 The subject of his talk was “New and Sustainable Manufacturing Processes for 21st century high-performance functional materials”.
 The lecture which was very well received was delivered in the comfortable surrounding of the modern lecture theatre at the Royal Society of medicine.
 Afterwards everyone, including many guests and Masters of other Livery Companies enjoyed a buffet supper laid on by the Society.